tabiya-tech/compass/backend/README.md

 docker run -v ~/.config/gcloud/:/root/.config/gcloud/ -e GCLOUD_PROJECT="$(gcloud config get project)" -p 8080:8080 compass-backend
 ```

-#### Option 2: Using Service Account Key File

-You can use the service account key file to authenticate with Google Cloud and run the backend.
-This is the most convenient way to run the backend locally, but it is less secure than service account impersonation.
-It
-is recommended to use this method only for development purposes.

-> ATTENTION: The service account key file should be kept secure and not shared with others.
-> It should not be committed to the repository.
->

-To authenticate with the service account key file, set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the
-path of the service account key file and run the backend.

 ### Environment Variables & Configuration

 The backend uses the following environment variables: